zkochan/zkochan.github.io/_posts/2015-06-24-vanilla-ab-testing-with-abo.md

 npm install -g yo
 {% endhighlight %}

-Yeoman is an amazing tool that helps kikstart new projects!
+Yeoman is an amazing tool that helps kick-start new projects!
 If you haven't used it so far, check out the list of their [generators][].
 You'll probably find a lot of usefull ones for your needs.

 Now that you have Yeoman installed, you can install Yeoman generator for Abo: